WormBase/xvi_iss_2022/WBPS-Genomes_and_genes/README.markdown

 10. You're now on the AlphaFold's page for our protein of interest.
 ![](figures/af_page.png)

 11. You can download the structure file using the buttons at the top.
+At the moment you can download the structure in

+12. Researchers could use the structure file to perform subsequent analyses.
+A great source of online tools that can be used with the downloaded structures from AlphaFold, is the [Zhang group Online-serivces portal](https://zhanggroup.org/).
-12. Researchers could use the structure file to perform docking simulations (https://zhanggroup.org/EDock/) against different ligands, protein structure alignment with another protein (https://zhanggroup.org/TM-align/), or explore the tools of the PDB suite (https://www.ebi.ac.uk/pdbe/pdbe-services).
+  - docking simulations (https://zhanggroup.org/EDock/) against different ligands, protein structure alignment with another protein (https://zhanggroup.org/TM-align/), or explore the tools of the PDB suite (https://www.ebi.ac.uk/pdbe/pdbe-services).

 ---
 ### Multiple querying